Government of Japan

+The Government of Japan is based in the capital of Tokyo, where the National Diet Building, the Imperial Palace, the Supreme Court, the Prime Minister's Office and the ministries are all located.

 History

-Prior to the Meiji Restoration, Japan was ruled by the government of a successive military shōgun.
+Before the Meiji Restoration, Japan was ruled by the government of successive military shōgun.
 During this period, effective power of the government resided in the Shōgun, who officially ruled the country in the name of the Emperor.
 The Shōgun were the hereditary military governors, with their modern rank equivalent to a generalissimo.
 Although the Emperor was the sovereign who appointed the Shōgun, his roles were ceremonial and he took no part in governing the country.
 This is often compared to the present role of the Emperor, whose official role is to appoint the Prime Minister.

-The Meiji Restoration in 1872 led to the resignation of Shōgun Tokugawa Yoshinobu, agreeing to "be the instrument for carrying out" the Emperor's orders.
+The return of political power to the Emperor (to the Imperial Court) at the end of 1867 meant the resignation of Shōgun Tokugawa Yoshinobu, agreeing to "be the instrument for carrying out" the Emperor's orders.
 This event restored the country to Imperial rule and the proclamation of the Empire of Japan.
 In 1889, the Meiji Constitution was adopted in a move to strengthen Japan to the level of western nations, resulting in the first parliamentary system in Asia.
-It provided a form of mixed constitutional-absolute monarchy, with an independent judiciary, based on the Prussian model of the time.
+It provided a form of mixed constitutional-absolute monarchy (a semi-constitutional monarchy), with an independent judiciary, based on the Prussian model of the time.

 A new aristocracy known as the kazoku was established.
 It merged the ancient court nobility of the Heian period, the kuge, and the former daimyō, feudal lords subordinate to the shōgun.
 It also established the Imperial Diet, consisting of the House of Representatives and the House of Peers.
 Members of the House of Peers were made up of the Imperial Family, the Kazoku, and those nominated by the Emperor, while members of the House of Representatives were elected by direct male suffrage.
 Despite clear distinctions between powers of the executive branch and the Emperor in the Meiji Constitution, ambiguity and contradictions in the Constitution eventually led to a political crisis.
 It also devalued the notion of civilian control over the military, which meant that the military could develop and exercise a great influence on politics.

 Following the end of World War II, the present Constitution of Japan was adopted.
 It replaced the previous Imperial rule with a form of Western-style liberal democracy.

 As of 2020, the Japan Research Institute found the national government is mostly analog, because only 7.5% (4,000 of the 55,000) administrative procedures can be completed entirely online.
 The rate is 7.8% at the Ministry of Economy, Trade and Industry, 8% at the Ministry of Internal Affairs and Communications, and only 1.3% at the Ministry of Agriculture, Forestry and Fisheries.

-On 12 February, 2021, Tetsushi Sakamoto was appointed as the Minister of Loneliness to alleviate social isolation and loneliness across different age groups and genders.
+On 12 February 2021, Tetsushi Sakamoto was appointed as the Minister of Loneliness to alleviate social isolation and loneliness across different age groups and genders.